Hybrid quantum physics-informed neural networks for simulating computational fluid dynamics in complex shapes: Physics-informed neural networks for solving partial differential equations

 \section{Physics-informed neural networks for solving partial differential equations}

-Physics-informed neural networks (PINNs) were originally introduced in~\cite{raissi2019physics}.
+PINNs were originally introduced in~\cite{raissi2019physics}.
 The main idea is to use a neural network - usually a feedforward neural network like a multilayer perceptron - as a trial function for a PDE's solution.
 Let us consider an abstract PDE:

 where $\Omega \subset \mathbb{R}^d$ is the computational domain, $\bm{r} \in \Omega$ is a coordinate vector, $t \in \mathbb{R}$ is time, $\mathcal{D}$ is a nonlinear differential operator with $\lambda$ standing in for the physical parameters of the fluid and $f(\bm{r}, t)$ is a solution function.